wuxinwang1997/MySite/content/post/Notes for Machine Learning and Data Assimilation/index.md

 - ##### Spatio-Temporal Interpolation of Cloudy SST Fields Using Conditional Analog Data Assimilation

   Ronan Fablet, Phi Huynh Viet, Redouane Lguensat, Pierre-Henri Horrein, Bertrand Chapron, **Remote Sensing, 2018, Q2** (Citations 10)

+- ##### Deep Emulators for Differentiation, Forecasting, and Parametrization in Earth Science Simulators

+  Marcel Nonnenmacher, David S. Greenberg, **JAMES, 2021, Q2** (Citations 3)

+  Type: DP method

+  This paper using CNN to learning Lorenz96, and change the adjoint model with NN's derivative.

+  It just learn the function between input and output without the formular of Lorenz96 model.

+  It is the first to estimate derivatives through simulation-trained emulators.

+  The model architecture is awesome.

+- ##### Towards Physically-consistent, data-driven models of convection

+  Tom Beucler, Michael Pritchard, Pierre Gentine, Stephan Rasp, **IEEE International Geoscience and Remote Sensing Symposium (IGARSS), 2020**